noisyboiler/wampy/README.rst

 Of course, without another Client having Registered "foobar" on the same realm, this will achieve nothing.
 In this example, as you leave the context managed function call, the client will send a GOODBYE message and your Session will be over.

-And with wampy you won't actually have to manually craft any messages - just use the APIs.
+With **wampy** you won't actually have to manually craft any messages - just use the APIs.
+And with these APIs you can do things like create microservices!

 Wampy RPC
 ~~~~~~~~~